-In determining whether a material position involving market values is a Category A RTP, you should consider the guidance provided in Market valuation for tax purposes.
-This includes guidance in determining such things as the appropriate valuation methodology, documentation and allocations among assets.
+To determine if a material position involving market values is a Category A RTP, you should consider the guidance provided in Market valuation of assets.
+This includes guidance to determine the appropriate valuation methodology, documents and allocations among assets.

 Treating similar arrangements or transactions as a single position